SAP-samples/abap-cheat-sheets/08_EML_ABAP_for_RAP.md

   - `event` specifications are available in the BDEF (e.g. `... event some_evt; ...`).
 For more details, refer to the [BDL documentation](https://help.sap.com/doc/abapdocu_cp_index_htm/CLOUD/en-US/index.htm?file=abenbdl_event.htm)
   - A [RAP event handler class](https://help.sap.com/doc/abapdocu_cp_index_htm/CLOUD/en-US/index.htm?file=abenrap_event_handler_class_glosry.htm) is available that is used to implement [RAP event handler methods](https://help.sap.com/doc/abapdocu_cp_index_htm/CLOUD/en-US/index.htm?file=abenrap_event_handler_meth_glosry.htm).
     - Note that these methods are called asynchronously.
-    - Similar to RAP handler and saver methods, RAP event handler methods are implemented in the CCIMP include of the RAP event handler class.
+    - Similar to RAP handler and saver methods, RAP event handler methods are implemented in the CCIMP include (*Local Types* tab in ADT) of the RAP event handler class.
     - To locally consume RAP business events, a local class that inherits from `CL_ABAP_BEHAVIOR_EVENT_HANDLER` can be implemented in the CCIMP include of a RAP event handler class.
 - More information:
   - [ABAP for RAP Business Events](https://help.sap.com/doc/abapdocu_cp_index_htm/CLOUD/en-US/index.htm?file=abenrap_events.htm) in the ABAP Keyword Documentation